Modeling and Learning on High-Dimensional Matrix-Variate Sequences: Asymptotic Properties

-Assumption 3 is not only used as model identification conditions, but also guarantee that our model belongs to the strong factor regime, which means that the factors are pervasively shared by entries of the observations, and the signal part has spiked eigenvalues relative to the noise part \citep{StockWatson2002JASA-forecasting, LamYao2011estimation, FanLiaoMincheva2013JRSSB-large, ChenFanWang2020high}.
+Assumption 3 is a model identification condition.
+It guarantees that our model belongs to the strong factor regime, which means that the factors are pervasively shared by elements of observations, and the signal component has spiked eigenvalues relative to the noise component \citep{StockWatson2002JASA-forecasting, LamYao2011Biometrika-estimation, FanLiaoMincheva2013JRSSB-large, ChenFanWang2020SCM-high}.